Phyx10n/PD2-Filter/README.md

 The goal of this filter was to provide a simple, and lightweight lootfilter to eliminate the clutter on the ground, while highlighting the items that are *actually* worth picking up.

-This filter is being actively worked on, so do forgive any blemishes you happen to notice along the way.

 ## Features in development
-* NMAG drop logic rework to incorporate any missing high-value bases
-* Affixes for mag/rare/crafted items (enabled by default, but not complete)
 * Automate tier changes for unique/rare items based on tradesite

 ## Features
 * Toggles for revealed unique/set names
 * Socketing/Upgrading/Crafting recipes
 * Map immunities, and highest resistances
-* PoE tink drop sounds on items T2 and up
+* PoE tink drop sounds on items T3 and up

 ## Item values
 The filter is driven primarily based on the market-value of items that drop, with the goal being to allow you to eliminate items below a certain threshold of value with filter levels as you go.